Fellow-Consulting-AG/docapp-docs/docs/doc2/e-mail.md

 ![](/_images/doc2/email/Mail.ReadWrite_2.png)

 24\. :fontawesome-solid-triangle-exclamation:{ style="color: #EE0F0F" }
-<ins>Note:</ins>Administrator permissions may be required.
+**Note:** Administrator permissions may be required.
 The administrator will have to authorize the App for using these permissions.
-:fontawesome-solid-triangle-exclamation:{ style="color: #EE0F0F" }
+:fontawesome-solid-triangle-exclamation:{ style="color: #EE0F0F" }<br>
 Once authorized the granted status will be indicated as follows:

 ![](/_images/doc2/email/Configured-permissions.png)